ud-cis-discord/ud-cis-discord.github.io/about_bot.md

 permalink: /about-bot/
 ---
 <link rel="icon" href="/favicon.ico" type="image/x-icon" />

 Why have a bot you ask.
 It makes my life easier.
 That's why!
 ## Our lovely bot
+***
 Our bot, Sage is  built on top of the Klasa framework and the Discord.js library.
 Sage is custom-coded and is actively maintained by Ben Segal and based on Steve Bot.
 Sage is a a general purpose discord bot, with some added functionality to make online learning easier.
 Sage has a bunch of cool commands you can read about below but that's not all.
 Sage also keeps track of how many messages you send.
-This information is used by your Professor to give you participation points.
-If you have an idea to improve Sage, you can send `s;suggest <your idea here>` in a bot spam channel and it will be sent directly to the eyes of Ben.
+However, commands and messages sent in channels with `[no message count]` in the channel topic wont increase your message count  This information is used by your Professor to give you participation points.
+If you have an idea to improve Sage, you can send `s;suggest <your idea here>` in a <span style="color:#738adb;">#sages_place</span> and it will be sent directly to the eyes of Ben.

+## Commands
 ***
-## Commands
 Here is the list of all the commands that can be run.
 To run a command simply send `s;command` or `Sage, command`.
 To get more information about any command simply send `s;help command`.